kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 ### Native Kubernetes authentication in Kyma

 With 2.0, we untangled authentication concepts in Kyma.
-We removed the complexity of having a built-in authentication component - Dex, and proxies to the Kubernetes API server - API Server Proxy and Console Backend Service.
+We removed the complexity of having a built-in authentication component (Dex) and proxies to the Kubernetes API server (API Server Proxy and Console Backend Service).
 We decided to use plain Kubernetes authentication and authorization options:
 - [OpenID Connect tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens)
 - [Role Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)